storj-archived/blog/content/post/community/getting-started-with-the-storj-v3-test-network-storj-sdk.md

 The terminal output should look like this:

 <img src="/blog/img/alpha-walkthrough-image-1.png" alt="As shown above, the config is generate certificates for the storage nodes.
 The public key of the node’s certificate authority determines its node ID (which is is the hash of the public key and acts as a proof-of-work threshold)." width="100%"/>
-<p style="text-align: center;">_As shown above, the config is generate certificates for the storage nodes.
-The public key of the node’s certificate authority determines its node ID (which is is the hash of the public key and acts as a proof-of-work threshold)._</p>
+<p style="text-align: center;">\\\_As shown above, the config is generate certificates for the storage nodes.
+The public key of the node’s certificate authority determines its node ID (which is is the hash of the public key and acts as a proof-of-work threshold).\\\_</p>
 <br>
 You have now configured a Storj test network with the default configuration — which generates one Satellite and 10 storage nodes.
-For a deeper dive into the various peer classes and their functions, review section 4.2 in the [Storj V3 white paper](storj.io/white-paper).
+For a deeper dive into the various peer classes and their functions, review section 4.2 in the \\\[Storj V3 white paper](storj.io/white-paper).

 * You might also want to take a look at the config by navigating to the root directory `--config-dir` where all the configs are specified.
 * You can use vim to tweak the default configuration settings.
-You can also see what is being overwritten on the command-line level with `storj-sdk -x network run`.
+You can also see what is being overwritten on the command-line level with `storj-sim -x network run`.
 Just look for the lines containing “running”.

 Now that the configuration has been completed, we can fire up the test network with:

 ```
-$ storj-sdk network run
+$ storj-sim network run
 ```

 This will start a Satellite and connect it to the 10 local storage nodes.